byronmurg/vtml/docs/documentation/forms.md

 <v-sql target=$todos >
-  -- I'm being a bit lazy here and having the DB check if q is null select * from todos where $.search.q is null or text like $.search.q
+  -- I'm being a bit lazy here and having the DB check if q is null SELECT * FROM todos WHERE $.search.q IS NULL OR text LIKE $.search.q
 </v-sql>

 <v-for-each $todos >